Student-Management-System/SubmissionCheck/README.md

 root
 ├── Homework01Task01
 │   ├── Group01
-│   │   └── (task-content...)
+│   │   └── (submitted content...)
 │   └── Group02
-│       └── (task-content...)
+│       └── (submitted content...)
 └── Homework01Task02
     ├── Group01
-    │   └── (task-content...)
+    │   └── (submitted content...)
     └── Group02
-        └── (task-content...)
+        └── (submitted content...)
 ```

 When something is committed to the SVN-repository, this hook checks which
 submissions (combination of *exercise* and *group*) are modified.
 For
-each modified submissions, the checks are run.
+each modified submission, the checks are run.
 Typically one commit will only
 modify one submission (i.e. a group updates its submission).

 **Note:** This hook does not handle permission management.